dylanaraps/neofetch/README.md

     --logo | -L                 Hide the info text and only show the ascii logo.

     Screenshot:
-    --scrot /path/to/img        Take a screenshot, if path is left empty the screen- shot function will use \$scrot_dir and \$scrot_name.
+    --scrot | -s /path/to/img   Take a screenshot, if path is left empty the screen- shot function will use \$scrot_dir and \$scrot_name.
     --upload | -su /pth/t/img   Same as --scrot but uploads the scrot to a website.
     --image_host                Website to upload scrots to.
 Takes: imgur, teknik